landlab/landlab/docs/source/development/practices/develop_with_git.rst

 Before making any changes to your code, you should create a new branch.

-Update your mirror with any upstream changes you don’t have:
+Update your mirror with any upstream changes you don't have:

 .. code-block:: bash